guoguo12/genealogy/README.md

 This project aims to compile a "family tree" of Berkeley EECS TAs (GSIs).

+There are currently 250+ people and 450+ connections represented.
+Thanks to the 60+ GSIs (past and present) who contributed their genealogical data!

 ## How to Contribute

 Are you or were you a Berkeley EECS TA?
 If so, great!
 We need your help!